ui-ce/algorithm-visualizer-04/README.md

 # Algorithm Visualization Framework

-This project is a framework for **recording, framing, and rendering algorithms**.
+Algorithm Visualizer is a framework for **recording, framing, and rendering algorithms**.
 It allows algorithm executions to be captured, transformed into frame-based animations, and rendered either as **LaTeX/TikZ (PDF)** or as **interactive web components (Angular)**.

 The framework is structured into three main layers: